Read Time: 5 minutes

 5. Price Execution: configuring offers, pricing those offers, quoting those offers to clients and sometimes invoicing, billing and collections management.

-Supporting all these decisions is the pricing capability and analysis embodied in a pricing team, their software and their access to data.
+Supporting all of these pricing decisions is the capability and analysis embodied in a pricing team, their pricing software, and their access to data.

 From the above list, we see that pricing isn’t just one decision; it encompasses a wide variety of decisions that impact the organization at many different levels.
 As such, leading firms don’t just leave pricing to one department nor simply let it be concentrated at headquarters.
 Rather, pricing authority becomes dispersed.